Public Notices and Press Releases

 In its Amended Answer and Counterclaim filed with the Norfolk Superior Court on October 25, 2025, the Land Trust states that agricultural uses of the restricted land can be undertaken only with the consent of the Trust.

-The Land Trust states that if farming were to occur on the Meadow, there has been no conservation plan presented for how, when farming use ended, restoration of the Meadow would be done, no plan for how that would happen, how long that would take, or how much it would cost.
+The Land Trust states that if farming were to occur on the Meadow, there first must be a conservation plan presented by the Town stating how, when farming use ended, restoration of the Meadow would be done.
+No such plan us been presented to the Land Trust: no plan for how that would happen, how long that would take, or how much it would cost.to restore the land.

 The Land Trust asserts that it has no knowledge of the Town’s obtaining any professional advice that the proposed farming use would not lead to the destructive consequences the Trust describes in its Answer to the Complaint.